Water Treatment

 When Should a Chlorination Be Used?

-- If a water test is postive for coliform or e. coli
+- If a water test is positive for coliform or e. coli

 - If a well or the well casing is covered by flood waters